Calori & Maillard

 Their collaboration combines backgrounds in architecture (Calori) and film studies (Maillard) into a practice where the real and the surreal merge, often with the infiltration of the absurd into a real situation.
 Their research is focused in observing and interpolating the relations between architecture and human body.
 Power systems and conventional behaviors are triggered and stretched through unexpected elements which find the escaping point in the irony of the counteraction.

-They took part in several international shows in venues such as MAMbo (Bologna), Palazzina dei Bagni Misteriosi (Milan), ISCP e Italian Cultural Institute (New York), MMK e Deutsche Filmmuseum (Frankfurt a.
-M.), Villa Iris – Fondazione Botin (Santander), Osterreische Skulpturenpark (Graz) and Moderna Museet (Stockolm).
+Calori & Maillard took part in several international shows, both in experimental spaces and institutions, such as MAMbo (Bologna), Palazzina dei Bagni Misteriosi (Milan), ISCP and Italian Cultural Institute (New York), MMK and Deutsche Filmmuseum (Frankfurt am Main), Villa Iris – Fundación Botín (Santander), Österreichische Skulpturenpark (Graz) and Moderna Museet (Stockholm).

 For Paradisoterrestre they created the work Altabella 23 – Portare acqua al mare, a limited edition Murano glass vase inspired by Gavina shop designed by Carlo Scarpa in Bologna.